 If Ramadan bazaars had celebrity status, TTDI would have the blue tick.

 Consistently ranked as one of the best Bazaar Ramadan in KL, TTDI in 2026 is bigger, more organised and dangerously packed with viral Ramadan food.
+Prices are clearly labelled and the layout is walkable — though popular stalls will sell out before 6pm.

 Warning: self-control may not survive this bazaar.